psdwizzard/-moving-slide-maker/README.md

 ## Project Workflow
 - **Export MP4** requires a project name; as each clip finishes encoding it is copied into `output/<project>/clips/`, and the combined montage is saved alongside the usual download link under `public/exports/`.
+- Use the export mode dropdown to render every clip, just missing clips, or a specific numbered range (e.g. `1-4,6`).
 - Open **Browse Projects** to load previous runs, review which clips exist, or regenerate just the slide you changed.
 - Use **Save as Default** in the toolbar to persist the current duration/zoom/fade settings for the next session.